 The Phantom of Pemberley is what is known as a “cozy mystery,” along the lines of what one would find with Agatha Christie or Sherlock Holmes.
 A “cozy” has very specific characteristics: (1) The setting is a country house or small town, customarily without a detective or police or sheriff to assist in discovering the culprit.
 (2) The murder mystery is a domestic crime, one close to home rather than having far-reaching implications.
 (3) There is always a gifted amateur who cross examines the suspects and after a clever explanation discloses the guilty person, a person along the lines of mystery writer Jessica Fletcher in the television show “Murder She Wrote.”
 (4) It generally focuses on solving the mental aspects of the crime (without the assistance of CSI).
 (5) The “murder” happens off-screen, so to speak.
 It is spoken of but the reader experiences the violence after the event, rather than reading all the graphic details.
 (6) Sex and offensive language is kept to a minimum.

 So, we open The Phantom of Pemberley to find Darcy and Elizabeth, married for a year and blissfully happy with plans for the future of the Pemberley estate and their marriage.
 However, we know what happens when we tell God our plans.
 He has a hearty laugh and sends us a good dose of humility.
 Enter that humility in the form of the worst snowstorm in a decade.
 Add the appearances of Lydia Bennet Wickham for a planned visit and of Lady Catherine and Anne de Bourgh, both making an unexpected call at Pemberley, the first since Darcy and Elizabeth’s wedding.
-Needless to say, an eclectic mix requires a bit more than the Austen standard fare.
+Obviously, an eclectic mix requires a bit more than the Austen standard fare.
 Because of the storm, Lydia invites her fellow traveling companions from the public coach to stay at Pemberley.
 As readers we meet Nigel Worth, a country solicitor, and Evelyn Williams, a naval widow.
-Compound the mix of guests at Pemberley with a friend of Colonel Fitzwiliam, the future Earl of Greenwall, who also finds himself stranded in Derbyshire with no place to stay.
-Therefore, against his better judgment, Darcy accepts Adam Lawrence, Viscount Stafford, and Lawrence’s mistress, Cathleen Donnel, at the estate.
+Compound the mix of guests at Pemberley with a friend of Colonel Fitzwilliam, Adam Lawrence, the future Earl of Greenwall, who also finds himself stranded in Derbyshire with no place to stay.
+Therefore, against his better judgment, Darcy accepts Lawrence and Lawrence’s mistress, Cathleen Donnel, at the estate.

 You will curse the day you did not do all that the Phantom asked of you!